That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

-Worldwide cucumber production was 57.5 million tons in 2010 alone, with 40.7 million tons of the production and export happening in China.
+Worldwide, cucumber production was 57.5 million tons in 2010 alone, with 40.7 million tons of production and export happening in China.

-If the electors of the Holy Roman Emperor did not vote within 30 days, they were only allowed to eat bread and water, and forbidden to leave the city.
+If the electors of the Holy Roman Emperor did not vote within 30 days, they were only allowed to eat bread and water and were forbidden to leave the city.

 A woman once tried to commit suicide by jumping off the Empire State Building.
 She jumped from the 86th floor but was blown back onto the 85th floor by a gust of wind.

 The original Star-Spangled Banner was sewn on the floor of a brewery in Baltimore in 1813 by Mary Pickersgill and her daughter.